christophrumpel/christophrumpel.github.io/_posts/2017-01-17-Browser-Tests-with-Laravel-Dusk.md

 ## Smile when you fail

-I would recommend smiling while coding with Dusk.
-This is because it will take a photo when a test fails.
+I would recommend smiling while you use Dusk.
+This is because it will take a photo of you when a test fails.
 Ok probably it will just take a screenshot, but a picture of your face while a test fails would be fun too ;-)

 So let's be serious again.
 This feature is extremely useful.
 When a test fails you can checkout the screenshot at the time of the failure.
 This can help you to identify the problem.
 Be careful, because screenshots get deleted when you run `php artisan dusk` again.
 They are located at `tests/Browser/screenshots`.